Enbrel Multiple-Use VialsPronunciation

 - Enbrel Multiple-Use Vials may increase the risk of developing blood cancer (eg, leukemia, lymphoma) and other types of cancer.
 This may be fatal in some cases.
 Discuss any questions or concerns with your doctor.
 Tell your doctor if you have ever had cancer.
 Contact your doctor right away if you develop any unusual symptoms, such as unusual bruising, unusual lumps or swelling (eg, in your neck, armpit, or groin), night sweats, recurring fever, unusual tiredness or weakness, unexplained cough or shortness of breath, persistent unexplained itching, or unexplained weight loss.

 - New or worsening nervous system disorders (eg, MS, Guillain-BarrÃ© syndrome, seizures) have occurred in patients who take Enbrel Multiple-Use Vials.
-Tell your doctor if you have a disease that affects your nervous system.
+Sometimes, these have led to serious health problems that may not go away.
 Discuss any questions or concerns with your doctor.